 Career Outlook for Nurses in South Dakota

 Nurses work in a variety of specializations and medical fields.
-Registered nurses specialize in areas such as obstetrics, oncology, primary care, and trauma.
-Each specialization involves unique experiences and demands.
-In South Dakota, 48.9% of employed RNs work in hospital settings; the majority of these nurses work in acute care settings, such as emergency rooms or surgery.
-The South Dakota Nursing Board’s bi-annual workforce report notes that 63.9% of the nurses working in acute and critical care positions in hospitals hold a BSN or higher.
-The number of actively licensed RNs in South Dakota grew 10% from 2014 to 2016, and the nursing field displays potential for continued growth.
+Registered nurses can specialize in areas such as obstetrics, oncology, primary care, and trauma.
+Each specialization involves different experiences and demands.
+In South Dakota, 48.9% of employed RNs work in hospital settings.
+Most of these nurses work in acute-care settings, such as emergency rooms or surgery.
+A recent workforce report issued by the South Dakota Nursing Board noted that 63.9% of nurses working in acute and critical-care positions at hospitals hold a BSN or higher.
+The number of actively licensed RNs in South Dakota grew by 10% from 2014-2016, and the nursing field displays potential for continued growth.

 Biggest Hospitals in South Dakota

 In South Dakota, about half of all employed registered nurses work in hospital settings.
-Not surprisingly, hospitals in South Dakota are some of the largest employers in the state, across all industries.
-Large hospitals present opportunities for newly licensed nurses to find job openings, which means students in nursing schools in South Dakota have ample employment opportunities following graduation.
+Unsurprisingly, hospitals in South Dakota rank as some of the state's largest employers across all industries.
+Large hospitals present many opportunities for newly licensed nurses to find job openings, and students attending nursing schools in South Dakota should apply to these institutions following graduation.
 Hospitals also provide internships and fellowships for students in nursing programs in South Dakota.

-- Avera McKennan Hospital & University Health Center: The Avera hospital group comprises more than 400 locations in the Dakotas, Minnesota, Iowa, and Nebraska.
-The McKennan hospital in Sioux Falls has 614 staffed patient beds and a designated children's building.
+- Avera McKennan Hospital & University Health Center: The Avera hospital group features more than 400 locations in the Dakotas, Minnesota, Iowa, and Nebraska.
+The McKennan hospital in Sioux Falls contains 614 staffed patient beds and a designated children's building.
 The facility specializes in areas such as cardiology and oncology.

 - Sanford USD Medical Center: The Sanford Health facility in Sioux Falls is a teaching hospital affiliated with the University of South Dakota.
-The hospital employs more than 4,000 people and has 545 patient beds.
-Specializations include transplant services and neonatal and pediatric intensive care.
+The hospital employs more than 4,000 people and contains 545 patient beds.
+Its specializations include transplant services as well as neonatal and pediatric intensive care.

 Additional Nursing Resources in South Dakota

-The Board of Nursing is a critical resource for prospective and practicing nurses in the state.
-The Board awards licenses, renews licenses, transfers licenses from other states, and provides refresher courses.
+- South Dakota Board of Nursing: The Board of Nursing serves as a critical resource for prospective and practicing nurses in the state.
+The board awards and renews licenses, transfers licenses from other states, and provides refresher courses.

-SDNA connects nurses of all specialties and provides nurses in the state with advocacy, networking, and collaboration.
-Members receive subscriptions to nursing and health publications, discounted registration at nursing conferences, and discounted personal liability insurance.
+- South Dakota Nurses Association: SDNA connects nurses of all specialties, providing professionals in the state with advocacy, networking, and collaboration opportunities.
+Members gain access to nursing and health publications, discounted registration at nursing conferences, and discounted personal liability insurance.

-South Dakota SNA supports students in nursing schools in South Dakota.
-The organization provides networking, leadership, and scholarship opportunities; publishes a magazine five times yearly; and provides NCLEX study tools.
+- South Dakota Student Nursing Association: South Dakota's branch of NSNA supports students enrolled in the state's nursing schools.
+The organization provides networking, leadership, and scholarship opportunities; publishes a magazine five times each year; and provides NCLEX study tools.